-'I'M NOT AFRAID OF DEATH As long as I am in god's law'
+'I'M NOT AFRAID OF DEATH AS LONG AS I AM IN God's law'

 Cuku's killing can most likely be linked to when he was director of Vlora city police department and was in charge of the investigation leading to Jambelli's arrest in 2012 for a murder committed in 2006.
-A few months later, however, senior police officers took Cuku off the case and the courts released Jambelli due to lack of evidence.
+A few months later, however, senior police officers took Cuku off the case and the courts released Jambelli due to lack of evidence. once said, 'I'm not afraid of death as long as I am

-Ironically, when he was murdered, Cuku was no longer serving in the police - he had been replaced in June 2014 following a shift in Albanian politics.
-Former General Police Director Ahmet Prençi said: 'Imagine a police officer who had been working on the front line of the fight against crime and suddenly is out of work and thrown onto the street.
-It was a shameful, absurd and unjustified departure.'
-In all probability, assassinating Cuku was therefore designed to send out a threatening message to those who might have wanted to reopen investigations into Jambelli's criminal activities in the future.
-According to Prençi, 'opening an old file in Albania would have been very damaging to him'.
+Ironically, when he was murdered, Cuku was no longer serv- in God's law.
+I am more afraid to live as a coward ing in the police - he had been replaced in June 2014 following a than to die as a man.'
+It seems that Artan Cuku's shift in Albanian politics.
+Former General Police Director Ahmet words were prophetic; not long after expressing Prenci said: 'Imagine a police officer who had been working on this sentiment, he was found dead. the front line of the fight against crime and suddenly is out of work and thrown onto the street.
+It was a shameful, absurd and the title of Martyr of the Nation by the Albaunjustified departure.'
+In all probability, assassinating Cuku was nian government for having sacrificed his life therefore designed to send out a threatening message to those who might have wanted to reopen investigations into Jambelli's criminal activities in the future.
+According to Prenci, 'opening an old file in Albania would have been very damaging to him'.